Vamsikrishnaperipedi/CODTECH--Task1/README.md

 Sure!
-Here’s a guide on how to design basic digital logic circuits like logic gates, adders, and multiplexers using Verilog, along with steps for simulation in VLSI software.
+Here’s a guide on how to design basic digital logic circuits like logic gates, adders, and multiplexers using Verilog, along with steps for simulation in VLSI softwar

 ### 1. **Logic Gates**